maelys-mcardle/adventure/samples/simple/entities/world/location.md

 You are in the bathroom.

+### masterBedroom: master bedroom

+N/A.

 ### upstairsHallway: upstairs hallway

 You are in the upstairs hallway.
 Paintings line the wall.
-The door to the master bedroom is locked.

 ### stairs